 - Add Taco Seasoning and Salsa Verde and cook until beef has browned and sauce has reduced and thickened.
 Remove from heat and add to large bowl.

 - Add the cheddar cheese, pinto beans and cooked rice to seasoned beef in bowl.
 Stir to incorporate and heat through.
 Divide and spoon mixture into each baked pepper, reserving any leftover filling for other use or freeze.

 - Place in oven to bake 10 minutes to melt cheese and heat through.
-Serve with Pickled Onions and crumbled Cotija cheese if desired, or more salsa verde.
+Serve with Pickled Onions and crumbled Queso Fresco or Cotija cheese if desired, or more salsa verde.